 1. Solve Problems

-As an admin, you are in an ideal position to see the problems of your organization.
+As an administrative professional, you are in an ideal position to see the problems of your organization.
 Identifying the problem is only step one—don’t simply point it out, complain about it and drop the problem on your boss’s lap.
 If you want to be involved in more meaningful work, focus on solving the problem.
 You don’t have to find the perfect solution all on your own, but devote some mental attention to brainstorming possibilities.
-That way, when you share the problem with your superiors, you can also share your recommendations.
+That way, when you share the problem with your superiors, you can also share your recommendations, or at least things you’ve considered and ruled out.

 2. Improve Processes